bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/kernel-planning.md

   - having a hard time coming up with the usecases
   - just a matter of looking at the tests and seeing what should be moved over

-## Removal from kernel as an active project priority
+## Removal of kernel as an active project priority

 Weeks from removing the kernel from the priority projects.
 All the patches, just need to get it through review.
 Once the next 3 get in, pull from priority.